 Transfer to airport for flight home.

-In Reykjavik, we stay at an excellent 4* hotel.
-However, once we leave Reykjavik, the accommodation varies, but we always aim for it to be an equivalent 3* standard.
-It has been chosen to reflect the area we are in; sometimes it is the only accommodation available in the area that can accommodate a group of our size.
-On other occasions the location of the accommodation is stunning and the local food served is excellent, whilst the rooms may be more basic, but clean and tidy.
-Sometimes rooms do not have televisions.
-Wifi is available at all hotels, but in remote locations, you need to expect it to be slow and not consistent.
-We have one night in the interior where the accommodation has shared bathroom facilities.
+In Reykjavik, we stay at an excellent 3* hotel.
+However, once we leave Reykjavik, the accommodation varies between hotels and family guesthouses and it has been chosen to reflect the area we are in; sometimes it is the only accommodation available in the area that can accommodate a group of our size.
+You should note that in guesthouses, sometimes rooms do not have televisions and on occasion, there are shared bathroom facilities (which is very common for Iceland), but often we have a guesthouse just for our group.
+Wifi is available at all accommodation, but in remote locations, you need to expect it to be slow and not consistent.

 Just a note about the sleeping arrangements and what is the norm in Iceland.
 Beds are often single beds which are pushed together (for a double bed) or pulled “apart” (for two single beds), depending on the type of bed you have requested.
 Two single beds for people who are sharing, can still often be pushed close together.
 Please feel free to pull the beds away from each other!
 You should also note that it is normal to have two separate sleeping duvets for a couple using one large bed (one large duvet is just not the way it is done in Iceland).

 Rooms will be on a double occupancy shared basis, unless you have booked for a Single Room.
+You should note that it is normal for a single room to be a smaller room with a single bed.
 Peak season in Iceland means a single room needs to have been requested at the time of making your booking to ensure availability.

 Before you go